L2 Sawmill

 General Kiln Information

-Ultimately, the Size of the load, Species, Thickness, current Moisture Content, and Desired ending Moisture Content, all determine how long it will take in the kiln and your cost to dry your lumber.
+Ultimately, the Size of the load, Species, Thickness, initial “Core” Moisture Content, Desired ending Moisture Content, Sterilization needs, etc… all determine how long it will take in the kiln and your cost to dry your lumber.

-We manually sticker-stack the packs very precisely and we do charge for this.
-We will give you an “estimate range” for your drying cost once we know all the details such as species, thickness, current “CORE” Moisture Content (MC) of your lumber and desired ending MC, total board feet and more.
-MC must be read internal in the middle of the board (not just the surface) with a professional quality moisture meter.
-A $40 meter from Lowes ain’t going to cut it!
+We manually sticker-stack the packs very precisely and I do charge for this.
+We will give you an “estimate range” for your drying cost once we know all the details such as species, thickness, current “CORE” Moisture Content (MC) of your lumber and your desired ending MC, total board feet and more.
+MC must be read in the middle of the board (not just the surface) with a professional quality moisture meter.
+A $20 meter from Lowes ain’t going to cut it!!!!!

 We strongly recommend that you air-dry your lumber down to 25% of less before bringing to the kiln (particularly all hardwoods).
 Most damage, or any degrade, to the lumber will already be done once the lumber is below the Fiber Saturation Point (generally around 25%).
 It will also be much more economical to air-dry and get the moisture out naturally, then go into the kiln.
 The lower the MC, the less time in the kiln.
 That being said, we can dry “green” oak, but it makes it more costly to stay in the kiln longer.

-Oak – A one inch (4/4) load of oak that’s been “Air-dried down to 25% MC”, or less, prior to going into the kiln will typically take 12-14 days and be dried down to 6-8% and sterilized.
-I pull the moisture out slow and gently…especially in White Oak species.
+Oak – A one inch (4/4 or 1&1/8”) load of oak that’s been “Air-dried down to 20% MC”, or less, prior to going into the kiln will typically take 9-12 days and be dried down to 6-9% and sterilized.
+I pull the moisture out slowly and gently…especially in White Oak species.
 It cannot be rushed!

-Species such as White Oak and Walnut can be more challenging and at times will “stall” around 12-14% and may take a little more heat and a few days longer to get down to the desired 6-8%.
+Species such as White Oak and Walnut can be more challenging and at times will “stall” at certain points and may take a little more heat and a few days longer to get down to the desired 6-9%.

 We generally do not dry multiple species at the same time, and I try to limit mixing thicknesses of lumber.
 It can be done but it is trickier and will add time in the kiln.

 Nothing dries more efficiently and gently as a NYLE Dehumidification Kiln.
-It’s not only about speed, but also about quality of dried lumber.
+It’s not about speed, it’s about quality of dried lumber.
 Some kilns sale you “SPEED”…which is fine, just make sure the drying is uniform and watch out for the notorious “Wet Spots” or uneven drying that’s common with some kilns.
-Some of these kiln operators that push speed may have issues with “Honeycombing”, “Case-Hardening”, and inconsistent drying / wet spots).

-Once the lumber is dried down to your desired MC, lumber can begin to regain some moisture based on where you store it.
+Remember, once the lumber is dried down to your desired MC, lumber will begin to regain some moisture based on where you store it.
 Keep that in mind.
-Example, if we dry your oak down to 6-8% and you store it in your non-climate controlled shop for 2 months.
-Guess what, it will no longer be at 6-8%.
+Example, if I dry your oak down to 6-9% and you store it in your non-climate controlled shop for 2 months.
+Guess what, it will no longer be at 6-9%.
 You must “Acclimate” your lumber to whatever environment it will be in so that it will ultimately achieve your desired MC.

-What we need to know in order to get you a Price Estimate: Let us know how you air-dried your lumber, how it was sticker-stacked, what was the spacing of your stickers, was it exposed to weather and excess wind, who milled the lumber, where it was stored and how long it has been air drying.
+What I need to know in order to get you a Price Estimate: Let us know how you air-dried your lumber, how it was sticker-stacked, the sticker spacing used, exposed to weather and excess wind, where it was stored and how long it has been air drying.
 I’ll need to know the species, thickness, width, lengths, how many board feet you have, and what you think the moisture content is.
 Send us pictures of the stacks of lumber.
 Ultimately you can bring us 1-2 pieces, and we will put my probed Moisture Meter in the lumber to get an accurate, internal moisture reading….then we can get a more accurate estimated price range to dry your lumber!
+Also, TEXT me pictures of the lumber and stacks.

 Example of information needed: